l2ig/blog.linters.de/posts/Get-files-recursive-with-the-Node.js-FS.md

   for (const folder of folders)
     /*
-      Add the found files to the files variable by calling the current function itself
+      Add the found files within the subdirectory to the files array by calling the current function itself
     */
     files.push(...await getFilesInDirectory(`${path}${folder.name}/`));